AbhishekCheviri/FetchServerUtil-Android/README.md

 # FetchServerUtil-Android
-Android library for easily fetch data from server.
+Android library that fetches data from the server.
-Add it in your root build.gradle at the end of repositories:
+Add below code to the root build.gradle at the end of repositories:

     allprojects {
 		    repositories {